Guidance for GP collective action

 If ultimately, the GP or GP registrar determines that specific action is against their clinical judgement, they must be able to demonstrate they have made the clinical decision in the patient’s best interest.
 If the individual has concerns about the safe delivery of patient care during the period of collective action, they should follow the GMC’s guidance on raising and acting on concerns about patient safety.

-We would also highlight that, for GP registrars or junior doctors working within a GP setting employed by the Armed Forces, this would not be termed as actions they would be prohibited from undertaking as part of the actions currently set out.
+We would also highlight that, for GP registrars or resident doctors working within a GP setting employed by the Armed Forces, this would not be termed as actions they would be prohibited from undertaking as part of the actions currently set out.
 Should though we progress to other forms of actions, we will look to ensure that we inform these affected members as to whether any future action would constitute actions they would be prohibited from undertaking.

 Will undertaking collective action impact on GP registrar pay?